What is BU-CERT?

 To complement and support IT Services, the Department of Computing conducts a number of research activities in the area of incident response, malware analysis and threat intelligence.
 The interdisciplinary research draws upon the competency and expertise of the Department’s research groups, encompassing data science, HCI, social informatics and security awareness and education.

 The Department of Psychology conducts research in a range of relevant topics, including risk perception, trust, social engineering and behaviour change.
 This includes work on understanding the motivations, group dynamics, social identity and decision making of individual hackers and hacker groups.
-Using this work we aim to promote understanding on how threats may be detected, prevented and mitigated; and how people may be best educated and empowered to minimise the harm associated with cyberattacks.
+Using this work we aim to promote understanding of how threats may be detected, prevented and mitigated; and how people may be best educated and empowered to minimise the harm associated with cyber attacks.

 What is an academic CERT?